Seagate/cortx-hare/Quick Start Guide.md

-# Hare Developer Guide
+# Quick Start Guide

-Current document covers building from sources and detailed configuration of Hare service.
+This document provides detailed information on the installation of Hare component.

-Topics described here may require access to Seagate infrastructure.

 ## 0. Prerequisites